CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 4. **Linker** (`ld`)

   The final step of the build system is linking.
-The linker is a program that takes object files (multiple compiled files) and links (merges) them together based on the symbols those files are using so as links static and dynamic libraries if needed.
-In order to be able to link libraries linker needs to know the paths where to look for them.
+The linker is a program that takes object files (multiple compiled files) and links (merges) them together based on the symbols those files are using as well as static and dynamic libraries as needed.
+In order to be able to link libraries the linker needs to know the paths where to look for them.
 Linker produces the final single file; Mach-O executable.

 5. **Loader** (`loader`)

-  After the executable was built the job of a loader is to bring the executable into memory and start the program execution.
+  After the executable was built, the job of a loader is to bring the executable into memory and start the program execution.
 Loader is a system program operating on the kernel level.
 Loader assigns the memory space and loads Mach-O executable to it.

 Now you should have a high-level overview of what phases the Xcode build system goes through when the build is started.

 ## Conclusion
-I hope this chapter gave the essentials of what is the difference in between static and dynamic library so as some examples of how to examine them.
-It was quite a lot to grasp so now it's time for a double shot of espresso or any kind of preferable refreshment.
+I hope this chapter provided a clear understanding of the essential differences between static and dynamic libraries as well as some examples of how to examine them.
+It was quite a lot to grasp, so now it's time for a double shot of espresso or any kind of preferable refreshment.

 I would highly recommend to deep dive into this topic even more.
 Here are some resources I would recommend;